Corked bat: Major League Baseball

 A batter is out for illegal action when:

 (5) He uses or attempts to use a bat that, in the umpire's judgment, has been altered or tampered with in such a way to improve the distance factor or cause an unusual reaction on the baseball.
 This includes bats that are filled, flat-surfaced, nailed, hollowed, grooved or covered with a substance such as paraffin, wax, etc.

-It has been a popular belief that the material used to cork a bat creates a "trampoline effect", causing a ball hit with a corked bat to travel farther than one hit with an uncorked bat.
+It has been a popular belief that the material used to cork a bat creates a "trampoline effect", causing a ball hit with a corked bat to travel further than one hit with an uncorked bat.
 Research has shown this not to be the case.
 Another perceived advantage of using a corked bat is its effect on the bat's weight.
-Corking a bat causes the bat to be lighter, which in turn allows the batter to swing it more quickly.
+Corking a bat causes it to be lighter, which in turn allows the batter to swing it more quickly.
 However, the reduction in weight negatively affects the velocity of the ball as it leaves the bat, effectively cancelling out the advantage gained from a quicker bat speed.
-A lighter bat can, however, create an advantage by allowing the batter to delay a swing for a fraction of a second, which would allow for more accuracy.
+A lighter bat can, however, create an advantage by letting the batter delay a swing for a fraction of a second, which would allow for more accuracy.